 Commonly Asked Questions About Being an Organ Donor

 Each year, thousands of lives are saved and improved through organ donation.
 Maybe you are considering registering to become an organ donor but still have a few questions, or, perhaps you are already a registered organ donor but are still curious.
-Todd Groeber, RN, associate nurse director of Critical Care Services at Abington – Jefferson Health offers answers to some common questions about organ donation.
+Todd Groeber, RN, a nursing supervisor at Abington – Jefferson Health, offers answers to some common questions about organ donation.

 Is there an age limit for organ donors?

 “Age is not a determining factor when it comes to organ donation and the eligibility of a donor,” Groeber explains.
 “In fact, I have heard stories of organ donations coming from patients in their 80s,” says Groeber.
-“It all comes down to organ function.
+“It all comes down to organ function and patient needs.
 That is the determining factor.”

 What organs can a living donor donate?